michelruizfuentes/PersonalWebsite/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a Salvadoreña Americana and Washington, D.C native.
-My cultural roots, upbringing, and community values have been crucial in shaping my activism and strengthening my ambition.
-I am fascinated about development, research and social impact.
-I explore these passions in my Statistical and Data Science and Government studies at Smith College.
+I am a rising sophomore attending Smith College in Northampton, MA.
+I am fascinated about development, research, equity and social impact.
+I am pursuing a Statistical and Data Science major and Government minor.
 I aspire to lead revolutionary initiatives, rooted in the common good, to tackle today's most pressing social and technical challenges and inequities.